 Medical Imaging Group

-Bayesian Parallel Imaging with Edge-Preserving Priors.
-Ashish Raj, Gurmeet Singh, Ramin Zabih, Bryan Kressler, Yi Wang, Norbert Schuff, Mike Weiner.
-Submitted to Magnetic Resonance in Medicine, 2005.
+Bayesian Parallel Imaging with Edge-Preserving Priors, Ashish Raj, Gurmeet Singh, Ramin Zabih, Brian Kressler, Yi Wang, Norbert Schuff, Mike Weiner.
+Magnetic Resonance in Medicine, 57(1):8-21 (2007).

 An Automatic Algorithm for Correcting Motion Artifacts In Time-Resolved 2D MR Angiography Using Convex Projections, Ashish Raj, Honglei Zhang, Martin R. Prince, Yi Wang, Ramin Zabih.
 Magnetic Resonance in Medicine, 55(3):649-658 (2006).

 A Multi-processor Scheduling Implementation of the Simultaneous Multiple Volume (SMV) Navigator Method, Vladimir Kolmogorov, Thanh D. Nguyen, Anthony Nuval, Pascal Spincemaille, Martin R Prince, Ramin Zabih, Yi Wang.
 Magnetic Resonance in Medicine, 52:362-367 (2004).